nadun96/ParkINCircuit/README.md

 also I developed an 3D model for the scenario.
 #
 #
-#In this project I have used ##ESP8266 module to communicate
+# In this project I have used
+#
+## ESP8266 module to communicate
+## Ultrasonic Distance sensor to detect distance
+## Piezo to make sound
+## LED bulb to indicate danger